MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricApplicationType.md

 ```

 ## DESCRIPTION
-The **Get-ServiceFabricApplicationType** cmdlet gets the Service Fabric application types registered on the Service Fabric cluster.
+The **Get-ServiceFabricApplicationType** cmdlet gets the Service Fabric application types registered on the Service Fabric cluster which match the provided filters.
+Each version of an application type is returned as an individual result in the result array.
+If no application types are found matching the provided parameters, this query does not return any results.

 Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.